Jim Ferrier

-James Bennett Elliott Ferrier (24 February 1915 – 13 June 1986) was an Australian professional golfer from Manly, New South Wales.
-After compiling a fine record as an amateur golfer in Australia during the 1930s, he moved to the United States in 1940, turned professional in 1941, and joined the U.S. PGA Tour.
-He won the PGA Championship in 1947, among his 18 Tour titles, and was the first Australian and first golfer from the southern hemisphere to win a professional golf major title.
-Ferrier became an American citizen in 1944.
+James Bennett Elliott Ferrier (24 February 1915 – 13 June 1986) was an Australian professional golfer.
+After compiling a fine record as an amateur golfer in Australia during the 1930s, he moved to the United States in 1940, turned professional in 1941, and joined the PGA Tour.
+He won the 1947 PGA Championship among his 18 tour titles and was the first Australian to win a major championship.

-Early life, family, early golf, education, marriage
+Early life

 Ferrier was born in Sydney, son of John Bennett Ferrier, who had worked as both an insurance clerk and an employee of American Tobacco Company, and his Australian-born wife, Louisa Elliott.
 Jim was raised in Manly, a coastal suburb (on the Northern headland) of Sydney, NSW, and was taught golf as a youth by his father, a low-handicap player, who was born of Scottish descent in Shanghai, China, with family from Carnoustie, Scotland.
 Ferrier Street in Carnoustie, near the world-famous golf course Carnoustie Golf Links, honors the family.
 The senior Ferrier took a job as secretary of the Manly Golf Club, where Jim began golf at age four and a half.
 Jim was educated at Sydney Grammar School.
 Young Ferrier injured a leg playing soccer in his teens, and he had to contend with a significant limp for the rest of his life.